InnovadexLLC/cloud-configurator/README.md

 cloud-configurator
 ==================

-A program for configuring cloud environments (AWS) for multi-tier webapps/ webapi.
-Preference is convention over configuration.
+A program for configuring cloud environments (like aws, azure) for multi-tier webapps/ webapi.
+Preference is to use convention over configuration.

 ## use case ##